 Celebrities With Long Faces: Sarah Jessica Parker, Liv Tyler, Benedict Cumberbatch

-Do: Opt for hats with shorter crowns such as this sleek wool felt pork pie from Stacy Adams — a tall crown will only add height and make the face look longer.
+Do: Opt for hats with shorter crowns such as this sleek wool felt pork pie from Scala — a tall crown will only add height and make the face look longer.
 Wear flared or wider brim hats that sit at the center of the forehead or just above the eyebrows to help add width and balance to the face.

 Don’t: Hats with tall crowns or narrow brims; hats worn high on the head.